KunaiCat/js-stadium/README.md

 - Each item has a price and weight value
 - There's a maximum limit of 10 items in the inventory

+The system is designed to process game item data from a JSON file and find the optimal combinations of items for different budget scenarios.

 ## Features

-- **Backtracking Algorithm**: Efficiently finds optimal combinations
+- **Knapsack Algorithm**: Efficiently finds optimal combinations using backtracking
+- **JSON Data Processing**: Loads item data from structured JSON files
+- **Multiple Test Cases**: Runs optimization for various budget scenarios
+- **Performance Measurement**: Tracks execution time for algorithm evaluation
 - **Early Pruning**: Avoids exploring combinations that exceed budget
 - **Efficiency Sorting**: Items are sorted by weight-to-price ratio to improve performance
 - **Type Annotations**: Comprehensive type hints for better code understanding